Fusion-Lightguns/Fusion-Phaser/README.md

      - Fusion Phaser is a custom designed gun.

-     - More buttons that most.
+     - More buttons than most.
 Will have a dpad/joystick & 5 buttons, including trigger .

      - Open source codes and designs.
 Wanna build yourself do it lol .